 If you are looking for other things to do in Koh Samui at night, check out a Lady Boy Cabaret.
 Like the days of La Cage Au Folles in North America.
 (Way back in the 1990s), the Lady Boy Cabaret Shows have become one of the very best things to see in Koh Samui at night.
 This energetic performance involves lip-synching, dancing, and elaborate costumes.

 If you want something with more action, Muay Thai fighters put on demonstrations around the island as well.
 You can also make your way to Chaweng Boxing Stadium to watch a Muay Thai match.
 You can also do some Muay Thai training on Koh Samui.
 We did this in Phuket and it was an amazing way to immerse in Thai culture.

 I know we mentioned rending a scooter to get around, but for a safer option we recommend a car rental.
 You can compare prices here.

 How to Get to Koh Samui

 Koh Samui is located in the Surat Thani province 35 km off the coast of Surat Thani on the Gulf of Thailand.
-The town of Surat Thani is the main jumping-off point for the islands on the Gulf of Thailand and you can easily catch regular ferries from here.
+The town of Surat Thani is the main jumping-off point for the small islands on the Gulf of Thailand and you can easily catch regular ferries from here.

-Neighboring islands are Ko Pha ngan, Ko Tao, and Ko Nang Yuan which can all be reached by longtail boat or ferry.
+Neighboring islands are Ko Pha Ngan, Ko Tao, and Ko Nang Yuan which can all be reached by longtail boat or ferry.

 There are internal flights available from Phuket to Koh Samui as well as Bangkok to Koh Samui making it an easy destination to visit during your Thailand travels.
 If you are coming from other islands in the south of Thailand, you will have to make your way to Surat Thani.
-There are also flights from Bangkok to Surat Thani.
+There are also daily flights from Bangkok to Surat Thani.